kmtheobald/limestone/2023/wondering_just_when.md

 You sit around wondering just when\
 you'll do this, get to that, or go there --\
 Always further down and always then --\
-When if you'd just walk, you'd get somewhere.
+When if you'd just walk, you'd get some where.

 Better to accept\
 Although some forget\